awolter27/KeyMaster/README.md

 - I want the user to be notified at the strength of their passwords are.
 - I would like the user to be able to star or favorite commonly used records.
 - I would like to be able to set notifications to go off when it's time to update a password.
-- I want the user to be able to share records via text or email with who they choose.
+- I want the user to be able to share records with who they choose.
 - I want to implement an autofill feature for commonly used emails and usernames.
 - I would like to expand this application to encompass additional types of records, such as credit cards, bank accounts, passports, driver's licenses, etc.